fjmpaez911/popular_movies_android/README.md

 Most of us can relate to kicking back on the couch and enjoying a movie with friends and family.
 This project consist in to build an app to allow users to discover the most popular movies playing.

-In order to run this app you should to add a resource file with this content:
+In order to run this app you have to add a resource file with this content: